 Flood zones are geographic areas that FEMA has defined according to varying levels of flood risk and type of flooding.
 These zones are depicted on the published Flood Insurance Rate Map (FIRM).

 Developing & Building in the Floodplain

 Portsmouth City Code (Chapter 14.1) regulates development in the floodplain area.
 A permit is required for ALL construction and development (any manmade change) in areas designated as floodplain areas.
-An Elevation Certificate will be required be submitted for the property.
-City staff will take measures to ensure that improvements on existing structures and new construction are consistent with current regulations.
-Any illegal development in the floodplain should be reported to the Department of Permits and Inspections at 757-393-8531.
+An Elevation Certificate may be required be submitted for the property.
+Any illegal construction or development in the floodplain should be reported to the Department of Permits and Inspections at 757-393-8531.

 In 1968, Congress created the National Flood Insurance Program (NFIP) to help provide a means for property owners to financially protect themselves.
 The NFIP offers flood insurance to homeowners, renters, and business owners if their community participates in the NFIP.
 Participating communities agree to adopt and enforce ordinances that meet or exceed FEMA requirements to reduce the risk of flooding.
 Click here for more information about flood insurance.

 Portsmouth is one of 22 Virginia localities actively participating in the NFIP's Community Rating System (CRS) Program.
 As a participant in the CRS program, we must perform regular flood prevention activities.
 CRS is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed the minimum NFIP requirements.

 The Floodplain Management Plan (PDF) adopted by City Council outlines our strategy for flood prevention for the coming years.